 Review Your Superannuation Death Benefits

 A significant part of an individual’s estate typically consists of their superannuation.
 Upon death, the super benefits are commonly allocated to the deceased’s dependents, such as a spouse or children under 18, either as a lump sum or periodic payments.
-The tax implications differ depending on whether the recipient is considered a dependent for tax purposes.
+Tax outcomes depend on whether the recipient qualifies as a dependent for tax purposes.

 - Dependants for Tax Purposes: Death benefits received by dependants (e.g., a spouse or minor child) are typically tax-free.